If you’re reading this, you’re probably on a desperate hunt to find a fix for your Blue Yeti’s static sound, and you’ve come to the right place!

 If the noise goes away when you try these things out, then that will be the proof that power supply issues are what’s behind your white noise problem.

-If the static continues after you’ve tried to plug the computer in every other socket, you will need to test your outlets using a device called a multimeter.
+If the static continues after you’ve tried to plug the computer into every other socket, you will need to test your outlets using a device called a multimeter.

 You can purchase this yourself, but before you make such a step, ask around and see whether someone you know has it and has experience using it, maybe it’s better to ask them to do it.